outisfun/xpr-npm/modules/xpr-split-text/README.md

 }
 var splitTextEl = new XPR.SplitText(headingEl, opts);

-// if you set animateOnPageEnter to false, you have to trigger the animation manually
+// if you set animateOnPageEnter to false, you have to trigger the animation manually, like this: splitTextEl.animate();
 ```

-### How to use: